hi-hu/Codepath-Hu-Dropbox/README.md

 # Codepath-Hu-Dropbox

-##Codepath Week 1 Assignment - basic prototyping and navigation
+##Codepath Week 1 Assignment
+#### Basic prototyping and navigation

-Hours: 8+
+- Hours: 8+

-Status: All required stories and 2 optional stories. (did not do favorites)
+- Status: All required stories and 2 optional stories. (did not do favorites)

 ![GIF Walkthrough](/assets/hu-dropbox-overview.gif)